 Under Linux or macOS open a console/terminal window and enter (Linux) "ip link" or (MacOS) "ifconfig /all" there.
-Here you will find your MAC address under
+Here you will find your MAC address under "link/ether“,

 What is the MAC address and where does the data come from?

 For manufacturers who have a lower demand for MAC addresses, it has been possible since 2014-01-01 to register a smaller/cheaper block with MAC addresses.
 For this purpose, an MA-M block (for 4096 MAC addresses) or MA-S block (256 MAC addresses) is available.
 Prior to 01/01/2014, an Individual Address Block (IAB) was available for this purpose, although this database is no longer maintained by the IEEE.

 In addition to the MAC addresses for network devices, it is also possible to reserve a MAC block for applications that do not require a globally unique MAC identifier.
 Some smartphones use these MAC areas to disguise the owner while searching for a known Wifi network.
 These MAC ranges are listed under the name Company ID (CID).

 Further details on the individual vendor databases can be found on the IEEE FAQ page.

 Where do the data shown here come from?